e-fx/e-fx.github.io/_posts/2023-04-26-Concerns about a recession rise as the US dollar cannot be maintained as a safe asset.md

 Furthermore, investors are in a situation where they cannot see through the asset sales plan, as the US government has announced that it will not intervene in the bailout of First Republic Bank.

-After the Atlanta Fed revised down its GDP for the first quarter by a significant margin from 2.5% a week ago to 1.1% quarter-on-quarter, the US GDP, which is to be announced today, is at risk of a downside surprise.
+After the Atlanta Fed revised down its GDP for the first quarter by a significant margin from 2.5% a week ago to 1.1% quarter on quarter, the US GDP, which is to be announced today, is at risk of a downside surprise.

 The reason for this is that the unexpectedly large drop in durable goods orders in March was already factored into the forecast.